Whinarn/UnityMeshSimplifier/README.md

 The recommendation is to use the smart linking feature that is enabled by default, but the options for preservation exists in those cases where you may want it.

+## The Unity-generated Visual Studio solution file appears broken
+This can be a problem because of an assembly definition provided with this repository, if you are using Unity 2017.3 or above.
+Make sure that you have the latest version of [Visual Studio Tools for Unity](https://www.visualstudio.com/vs/unity-tools/).
+If you are using Visual Studio 2017, make sure that Visual Studio is up to date and that you have installed the *Game development with Unity* component.
+For other versions of Visual Studio you would have to download a separate installer.
+Please go to the [Microsoft Documentation](https://docs.microsoft.com/en-us/visualstudio/cross-platform/getting-started-with-visual-studio-tools-for-unity) for more information.

 ## Other projects
 If you are interested in mesh simplification in .NET outside of Unity you can visit my other project [MeshDecimator](https://github.com/Whinarn/MeshDecimator).